CHAPTERS 27-29

 “James…” A dull, faltering buzz issuing from her face adjusted to an electronic semblance of her own voice.
 It was eerie, a voice absent of breath vibrating through vocal cords.
 A soft, horrified imitation.
 She looked to James, who slowly raised himself to his feet.
 “What have you done?”

-Heather could only stare at him, her eyes large and lost, and her body as still as a sculpture.
+Heather could only stare at him, her eyes large and lost, her body as still as a sculpture.

 He seemed to crumple in on himself in the long silence between words.
 When he finally spoke again, his voice dragged out with overwhelming inertia.
-He sounded like his brain was shutting down, faculty by faculty.
 “Your body is gone, Heather,” he said.
-“Converted to energy.
-I’m sorry.”

 She shifted her gaze to the ceiling as his words sank in.